HanSolo/SpaceFX/README.md

 ### master branch
-These branches are using gradle for the build and they need JDK 13 with OpenJFX13 (and JDK 14 if you want native bundles).
+These branches are using gradle for the build and they need JDK 17 with OpenJFX17.
-On my machines I use [AdoptOpenJDK](https://adoptopenjdk.net/?variant=openjdk12&jvmVariant=hotspot) for the JDK13 installation and
-[OpenJFX](https://openjfx.io/) for the JavaFX installation.
+On my machines I use [Zulu](https://azul.com) for the JDK17 installation and [OpenJFX](https://openjfx.io/) for the JavaFX installation.
 You should be able to fork the branch and open the build.gradle file in your favourite IDE as a project to run it from the code.
-To compile it you need to make sure you are on JDK13 and OpenJFX is installed, then execute the following on the command line.
+To compile it you need to make sure you are on JDK17 and OpenJFX is installed, then execute the following on the command line.

 OS X:
 ```